Clinical psychologist in dermatology

 - psychology training to nursing and medical staff in dermatology

-Mark Turner completed his doctorate degree in clinical psychology at the Institute of Psychiatry, King’s College London (KCL) in October 2012.
-During his time at KCL he completed his doctorate thesis on the topic of body dysmorphic disorder, a condition that is studied and treated in the field of 'psychodermatology'.
-After graduating, he gained experience working in a primary care psychology service.
+Mark completed his doctorate degree in clinical psychology at the institute of psychiatry, King's College London (KCL).
+He completed his doctorate thesis on the topic of body dysmorphic disorder, a condition studied and treated in the field of 'psychodermatology'.

-Mark has some lecturing duties and co-supervises research carried out by Health Psychology Master’s students at KCL in collaboration with academic staff and his colleagues in medical dermatology.
+Mark has some lecturing duties and co-supervises research carried out by students at KCL with academic staff and colleagues in medical dermatology.

 Education and training